akostarinc/Public-Docs/source_code/robotell/README.md

       ./robotell.pl -p /dev/TTYUSB0 --ord 0 --mask 255 --value 255

-          to switch on all swithes on the first unit (1-2)
+            to switch on all swithes on the first unit (switches 1-8)

       ./robotell.pl -p /dev/TTYUSB0 --ord 1 --mask 255 --value 255

-  Usage:
+            to switch on all swithes on the second unit (switches 9-16)

+  Usage / Help:

     Type ./robotell.py -h for a more elaborate description of the

  Just for completeness the python USB drivers are included here in the python_can